-KMFA 89.5 is an independent public classical radio station.
-KMFA serves approximately 100,000 listeners each week and features both locally produced shows like Classical Austin, Film Score Focus, and Classical Guitar Alive, as well as nationally distributed programming from Public Radio International, American Public Media, and National Public Radio.
+KMFA 89.5 is an independent public classical radio station in Austin, TX.
+KMFA serves approximately 100,000 listeners each week and features locally produced shows like Classical Austin, Film Score Focus, and Classical Guitar Alive, as well as nationally distributed programming from Public Radio International, American Public Media, and National Public Radio.

-KMFA supports many regional arts organizations such as the Blanton Museum of Art, Austin Symphony Orchestra, and Austin Opera with on-air and online promotions, co-sponsorships, and interviews with KMFA hosts.
-The Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
-With popular programs like the Fall into Music Instrument Drive and Kids Recording Kids, KMFA encourages arts education and supports the Central Texas community.
+KMFA supports many regional arts organizations such as the Austin Symphony Orchestra, Austin Opera, and Texas Performing Arts with on-air and online promotions, co-sponsorships, and interviews with KMFA hosts.
+Our Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
+With popular programs like the Fall Into Music Instrument Drive and radio camps for kids, KMFA encourages arts education and supports the Central Texas community.

 Classical music inspires and restores the human spirit.
 KMFA handcrafts exceptional classical music experiences on-air, online, and in community.

 People and communities embrace the growing place of classical music in their lives.
 KMFA is loved and supported by a growing audience of loyal listeners everywhere.
 It reflects Austin’s distinct cultural lens and is essential to its thriving cultural arts community.
 It is the premier destination for classical music listeners across Texas.
 And, around the world, KMFA enriches and transforms the lives of adventurous classical music lovers.
 KMFA is respected and recognized for building communities of those who love and listen to classical music.

 Listening is at the core of communication and is essential to learning.
 KMFA actively listens to audiences and potential audiences, to artists, educators, partners and supporters, and to music.

 KMFA demonstrates excellence in its product, people, and listener experiences.